 You can't have the one without the other.
 If you go through John's first epistle, you will find that he is constantly coming back to that, even to the point of saying that if we say that we love God but we show no love for our brother, then we are lying.
 We really do not love God if it does not come out in acts of love toward our brother.

-James says in chapter 4, verse 17 that if we know to do good, and don't do it, it is sin to us.
+James 4:17 says that if we know to do good, and don't do it, it is sin to us.
 There are other scriptures, one in Proverbs 3 that says, "Don't withhold...."
 If you have something that another person needs, and they really need it, if you withhold it, that is bad.
 Don't withhold it from them.

 Let's move forward a few chapters to Luke 6, and we will see that Jesus picks up right where John the Baptist left off.
 We will start in verse 27.
 This is part of the Sermon on the Mount, Luke's version: